nycpivot/tdp-core/plugins/tpb-home/README.md

 ## `AppPluginInterface` for Home plugin

-Now let's take a look at how we can use all of the things that we've just described above to wrap the TechInsights plugin into TPB.
+Now let's take a look at how we can use all of the things that we've just described above to wrap the Home plugin into TPB.

 First, let's start by looking at our implementation of the `AppPluginInterface` definition.
 Don't worry if there are things you don't understand at first — we'll be going over them in detail below.